domainsofapp/domainsofapp.github.io/_posts/2019-10-31-west-river.md

 NB #1: I submitted the below short story to The New Yorker and it was rejected so now I am uploading it here with the expressed and explicit permission of the original author (M.T.S.)

-NB #2: As with all other posts on my blog, all content is subject to the copyright notice in this blog's GitHub readme; please click the red banner (upper right) to view the readme; thank you for reading; please enjoy the story
+NB #2: As with all other posts on my blog, all content is subject to the license agreement (aka copyright notice) in this blog's GitHub readme; please click the red banner (upper right) to view the readme; thank you for reading; please enjoy the story

 #### West River (aka Their Separate Ways)
 By M.T.S.